 5. Make a Tree TopperWhile you're ambitiously preparing for next Christmas (didn't I hear you promise not to wait til the last minute again?), check out Jenny Harada's DIY Holiday Card star.
 She even includes the patterns, so there's no guess work!

-6. Make Gift TagsCandace of Crafty Daisies has a good tip for recycling Christmas cards into gift tags, using just a pair of scissors and a hole punch.
+6. Make Gift TagsStephanie at Garden Therapy has a good post on recycling cards into gift tags, using just a tag punch (or pair of scissors) and a hole punch.
 You may even be able to snatch up some clearance-rack "To/From" stamps this time of year for even easier gift tag creation (I found mine for $1.50 yesterday at Wal-Mart).
-Of course, this doesn't apply to just Christmas cards — think gift tags for birthdays, weddings, etc. I especially appreciated Crafty Daisies' suggestion to "cover any writing on the back by gluing a piece of paper over it."
-Easy as that!
+Of course, this doesn't apply to just Christmas cards — think gift tags for birthdays, weddings, etc. Any writing on the back of your gift tag can be covered by gluing a piece of paper over it.

 7. Make New Cards from OldCut out a decorative element from the card you want to recycle.
 Now use it in a completely different way in your own design.
 Background patterns can be recycled into great contrasting borders.
 The more parts of the old card you use, the more bonus points you get!